writethedocs/www/docs/conf/portland/2020/ticket-choices.rst

 * Photo hosting
 * Many other incremental expenses

-Contributing the your original ticket to our organisation will help us in ensuring all our activities can continue in the future.
+Donating your ticket to the organization will help us  ensure all our activities can continue in the future.
 If you are able to, we're grateful for your contribution.

 Questions?